IBE160/SG-Oslo-Best/docs/ux-design-specification.md

         *   `aria-selected` must be used to indicate the active tab.
         *   `aria-controls` must link each tab to its corresponding tab panel.
     *   **Testing Strategy (MVP):**
-    *   **Automated Tools:** Integrate tools like Lighthouse (built into Chrome DevTools) and axe DevTools into the development workflow.
+    *   **Automated Tools:** Integrate automated checks into the development workflow using libraries like `axe-core`.
+Browser extensions like `axe DevTools` and the `Lighthouse` report in Chrome DevTools will be used for periodic audits.
-    *   **Manual Testing:** Conduct thorough keyboard-only navigation testing.
+    *   **Manual Testing:** Conduct thorough keyboard-only navigation testing to ensure all interactive elements are reachable and operable.
+This includes:
+        - Tabbing through all interactive elements in a logical order.
+        - Ensuring focus is visible and clear on all elements.
+        - Verifying that all custom components (like modals and tabs) can be fully operated with the keyboard.

     #### 8.2.2 General Screen Reader and Semantic Structure Guidance